Peter Cuneo: Career

 After leaving Marvel, Peter formed a private investment company, Cuneo & Company, with his son, Gavin.
 In 2011, Cuneo & Co capitalized Valiant Entertainment for relaunch.
 Peter Cuneo became Valiant's Chairman with Gavin Cuneo serving as Chief Operating Officer and on the board.
 Valiant was relaunched under new leadership to become “Marvel 2.0”.
 With its revival, Valiant soon became the third largest superhero entertainment company after Marvel and DC Comics.
 Valiant struck a five-movie partnership with Sony Pictures.
 Numerous film and TV projects were announced including Bloodshot (film).
 Cuneo & Company exited Valiant through the sale to DMG Entertainment in 2018.

 In 2015, Cuneo was named Interim CEO of publicly traded Iconix Brand Group.
 Iconix is a brand management company and owner of over 20 brands such as Rocawear, Umbro, Peanuts, Mossimo, Ed Hardy, Ecko and Candies.
 From 2015 to 2021, Cuneo transitioned from Interim CEO to Executive Chairman to non-Executive Chairman.
 In 2021, Iconix was acquired by Lancer Capital, an affiliate of the Glazer Family.

 In 2017, Cuneo was named Chairman of VR / digital twin startup BeyondView, formerly known as Uncorporeal Systems.
 He has sat on the boards of numerous public and private companies.

-In 2019, Cuneo became Chairman and CEO of CIIG Merger Corp, a Special-purpose acquisition company.
+In 2019, Cuneo became Chairman of CIIG Merger Corp, a Special-purpose acquisition company.
 CIIG was founded by Peter Cuneo, Gavin Cuneo and Michael Minnick.
 CIIG IPO’d on Nasdaq on December 17, 2019.
 On November 18, 2020 CIIG announced a business combination with electric vehicle developer Arrival including a $400 million in private investment in public equity, or PIPE, from investors that included Fidelity, Wellington, BNP Paribas and BlackRock.
 Cuneo became Non-Executive Chairman of Arrival.

 In 2021, Cuneo became Chairman of CIIG Capital Partners II Inc., a Special-purpose acquisition company.
 CIIG closed an upsized $287,500,000 Initial Public Offering on Nasdaq on September 17, 2021.

-On November 24, 2022, Cuneo was appointed interim CEO of Arrival.

 Nonprofit Work

 Cuneo has been a member of the Alfred University Board of Trustees since the 1990s.
 He served as its Chairman for number of years.
 Cuneo helped found the Maris Cuneo Equestrian Park at Alfred University with his wife Maris Cuneo.

-Cuneo sits on the Board of the National Archives Foundation in Washington, D.C. and on the Board of the Police Foundation.
+Cuneo sits on the Board of the National Archives Foundation in Washington, D.C. and on the Board of the National Policing Institute.